rnpbr/opennetworking-docs/docs/en/Guias/Netbox/Plugins/Napalm/index.md

 ```

 ### :material-docker: 2.3 DockerFile-Plugins
-This is the DockerFile used to build the custom docker image.
+This is the DockerFile used to build the custom Docker image.

 1. Create the file and access it with an editor:
 ```bash